2000 PRS Santana II

 It was always my dream to be able to reproduce Santanas distorted Sound.
 Since I always played Strats and Teles I never was able to reproduce this sound.
 I always loved the looks of the PRS guitars but the models I got to play didn't convince me.
 But since I started to do more studiowork and was able to use different amps and plugins I broadened my view and started actively looking for a Santana Modell.
 They are quite pricey but had a great review from everybody who had owned one.

 When I got the chance to get a Modell from B-Ware that had some Lacquer issues I decided to give it a chance.
 And yes... now it sounds like Santana.
 A very fine instrument that has every possible playing comfort a modern guitar requires.
 Furthermore it is very resonant acousically played.
 The ideal guitar for my collection!
 Thanks to the Lacquer issue I use the guitar every day without being afraid of taking it out of it's case.
-Actually it doesn't have a hardcase nor does it have papers since it was not sold as a regular PRS Santana.

 Video-Soundexample